padzak/shop/README.md

 # shipping input

-For some reason the span takes the whole page width
+1. For some reason the span takes the whole page width
+2. Input fields are not highlighted on error